Bisleri: Present

 In 2010, Bisleri launched a premium bottled water brand called Vedica, with water sourced from a spring in the Himalayan foothills in Uttarakhand.
 In 2014, Bisleri introduced an energy drink brand called Urzza, before discontinuing the product three years later.
 In 2016, Bisleri re-entered carbonated drinks segment with the creation of Bisleri Pop under which it launched four varieties of soft drinks – Limonata, Fonzo, Spyci and Pina Colada.

 In 2021, Bisleri launched its line of hand sanitizer products.
 In 2023, Bisleri expanded into the United Arab Emirates.

 Partnerships

-Bisleri is the "official hydration partner" of five teams of the Indian Super League (ISL) and five teams of the Indian Premier League (IPL).
+Bisleri is the "official hydration partner" of five clubs of the Indian Super League (ISL) and five teams of the Indian Premier League (IPL).

-Product and legacy
+Product

 Bisleri has a 32% market share in the organized bottled water segment, in which it mainly competes with PepsiCo's Aquafina, The Coca-Cola Company's Kinley, Parle Agro's Bailley and IRCTC's Rail Neer.
 Bisleri is often used as a generic term for bottled water in India.
 Many knockoff brands of similar spelling and branding have emerged over the years.